The Creation of the Traveling Gingerbread

 The Creation of the Traveling Gingerbread

     My fiancé, Mitch, and I have been traveling together over 6 years and so far

     have explored 17 countries.
 Living and working full-time in Pittsburgh, PA, we

     travel as much as our vacation days and finances allow.
 We cram each adventure

     with activities, tours, and experiences to maximize our time.
 We always try to

     visit to a local brewery and can’t walk by an Irish pub without stopping in for

     a pint of Guinness.

     I love running and have completed a full and many half marathons.
-I also crave
+I also

-    the physical and mental benefits of practicing yoga.
-After a day of managing the
+    actively practice yoga and spin.
+After a day of managing the digital and

-    IT needs in a commercial real estate office, I spend many evenings curled up on
+    technology needs in a commercial real estate office, I spend many evenings

-    the couch with a cup of tea and a good book, researching our next adventure, or
+    curled up on the couch with a cup of tea and a good book, researching our next

-    crafting who knows what.
+    adventure, or crafting.
 I have happily covered our dining room, not just the

     table, in wedding crafts.